Weeds are not yield-reducing on the Jackson’s family farms and that’s how they want to keep it.

 Care is needed when doing this as the header can become blocked up, and air from the fan can blow some weed seed out to the side and away from the windrow.

 Brad says the key is to get the weed seeds in the front of the header and then to ensure they are concentrated into a zone where they can be managed strategically.

-In terms of crop choice, the Jacksons find narrow windrow burning is a good option for wheat and barley provided the stubble load is not too high.
+In terms of crop choice, the Jacksons found narrow windrow burning is a good option for wheat and barley provided the stubble load is not too high.
 It also works well for chickpea, faba bean and linseed because of the low harvest height and lower stubble loads of these crops, however it can be hard to achieve an even flow of material into the narrow windrow.
-The Jacksons generally do not use narrow windrow burning in canola crops and so opt for crop-topping as their main tactic to control weeds present at harvest.
+The Jacksons generally avoided narrow windrow burning in canola crops, opting instead for crop-topping as their main tactic to control weeds present at harvest in canola.